Alejogb1/job-board/blog-data/how-to-do-an-anchor-smart-contract-where-two-parties-pays-the-contract-and-one-of-them-gets-the-amount.md

 id: "how-to-do-an-anchor-smart-contract-where-two-parties-pays-the-contract-and-one-of-them-gets-the-amount"
 ---

-alright, so, you're looking at creating an anchor smart contract where two participants deposit funds, and then, under specific conditions, one of them receives the total deposited amount. i've definitely been down this road before, it's a pretty common pattern when setting up escrows or conditional payments on the blockchain. let me walk you through how i usually approach this, hopefully it will save you some headaches i've suffered.
+, so, you're looking at creating an anchor smart contract where two participants deposit funds, and then, under specific conditions, one of them receives the total deposited amount. i've definitely been down this road before, it's a pretty common pattern when setting up escrows or conditional payments on the blockchain. let me walk you through how i usually approach this, hopefully it will save you some headaches i've suffered.

 first, let's break down the core functionality, it's all about managing states and events on the blockchain:

-*   **initialization:** the contract starts with a state where no funds have been deposited.
+- **initialization:** the contract starts with a state where no funds have been deposited.
-*   **funding:** two parties make deposits to the contract. we need to track these deposits, ensuring both parties participate.
+- **funding:** two parties make deposits to the contract. we need to track these deposits, ensuring both parties participate.
-*   **trigger condition:** this is the heart of your logic, the condition that determines when the funds should be released. this could be anything: a flag set by one of the parties, the outcome of an external oracle, a time-based trigger, or any combination of these.
+- **trigger condition:** this is the heart of your logic, the condition that determines when the funds should be released. this could be anything: a flag set by one of the parties, the outcome of an external oracle, a time-based trigger, or any combination of these.
-*   **payout:** once the trigger condition is met, the designated recipient receives the total sum.
+- **payout:** once the trigger condition is met, the designated recipient receives the total sum.
-*   **failure scenario:** what happens if the trigger condition isn't met within a reasonable timeframe? in some cases, the funds might need to be returned to the original depositors.
+- **failure scenario:** what happens if the trigger condition isn't met within a reasonable timeframe? in some cases, the funds might need to be returned to the original depositors.
-*   **security:** of course, we need to consider all security implications such as reentrancy, overflow, underflow, all the blockchain usual suspects.
+- **security:** of course, we need to consider all security implications such as reentrancy, overflow, underflow, all the blockchain usual suspects.

 so, let's jump into some code examples to see how this can be implemented with solidity, which is what i usually use. this first example is simplified for clarity, and ignores some security and gas optimizations: